cytoscape/enrichment-table-app/README.md

-# Enrichment Tool for Analysis for Cytoscape
+# Enrichment Table App for Cytoscape
-Enrichment Tool for Analysis is a Cytoscape app.
+Enrichment Table App is a Cytoscape app.
 It provides the functionality to create a new table for performing, storing and viewing functional enrichment analysis.

 This app adds a menu option under ***Tools > Enrichment Tool for Analysis*** to ***Perform Gene Enrichment*** in the current network.